From the Giving From the Heart Unit Plan

-Richard Wright and the Library Card by William Miller
+- Richard Wright and the Library Card by William Miller and Gregory Christie

-The Big Book of Classroom Stationery: Dozens of Motivating Writing Sheets with Illustrated Borders Kids Will Love!
+The Big Book of Classroom Stationery: Dozens of Motivating Writing Sheets With Illustrated Borders Kids Will Love! (available for grades 2–3 and grades 4–6)

 This book of blank, reproducible sheets with illustrated borders is handy for many writing assignments and can be used for the poem in this unit.
 It also has patriotic borders that could prove helpful in lessons dealing with Presidents' Day and similar holidays.

-Many of the people in this book can serve as examples of people who give to the community or give for causes that help mankind.
-John Muir, Phillis Wheatley, Cesar Chavez, and Susan B. Anthony are some of the models presented through the appealing device of short plays.
-Extension activities are given for each play.
+Many of the people in this book can serve as examples of those who give to the community or give for causes that help mankind.
+Harriet Tubman and Abraham Lincoln are two of the models presented through the appealing device of short plays.

 African Americans Who Made a Difference: 15 Plays for the Classroom